ria-com/nomeroff-net/README.md

 ```

-<br><a href="https://github.com/ria-com/nomeroff-net/blob/master/examples/demo0.ipynb">Hello Jupyter Nomeroff Net</a>
+<br><a href="https://github.com/ria-com/nomeroff-net/tree/master/examples">More Examples</a>

 ## Online Demo
 In order to evaluate the quality of work of Nomeroff Net without spending time on setting up and installing, we made an online form in which you can upload your photo and get the [recognition result online](https://nomeroff.net.ua/onlinedemo.html)

 ## AUTO.RIA Numberplate Dataset
 All data on the basis of which the training was conducted is provided by RIA.com.
-In the following, we will call this data the [AUTO.RIA Numberplate Dataset](https://nomeroff.net.ua/datasets/autoriaNumberplateDataset-2020-12-17.zip).
+In the following, we will call this data the [AUTO.RIA Numberplate Dataset](https://nomeroff.net.ua/datasets/autoriaNumberplateDataset-2021-07-21.zip).

 We will be grateful for your help in the formation and layout of the dataset with the image of the license plates of your country.
 For markup, we recommend using [VGG Image Annotator (VIA)](http://www.robots.ox.ac.uk/~vgg/software/via/)